-All in all, I’d rather be the much-maligned vending machine.
+I’d rather be the much-maligned vending machine.
 I do plan to carry around the treats forever.
 I want to be a consistent source of fun and goodies for my dogs.
 I want to provide as close to continuous reinforcement for the things I ask them to do as I can.

 Real life will teach them that occasional brief dry spells of one type of reinforcement are not the end of the world.
 My goal is not to get the most behavior out of them for the cheapest payout on my part.
 My goal is for them to have fun, enriching lives and fit into our human world with the most ease possible.
 Being generous with all sorts of reinforcers works beautifully for agility and daily life.

 Addendum 9/21/18: Thank you to Jakub Beran and Eduardo Fernandez for pointing out that my inclusion of the phrase “variable reinforcement” in the title and article was problematic.
 Although that is generally what people say when they discuss this issue, there is no such thing.
 And that’s actually part of the problem.
 There are variable ratio schedules of reinforcement, variable interval schedules of reinforcement, and more.
 But there is no such thing as a variable reinforcement schedule.
 A better general term for non-continuous reinforcement schedules is “intermittent reinforcement.”
 For more information on schedules, check out my article on the matching law linked below.